 Mushroom Growing "Teks"

-Psilocybin mushrooms have been revered by several cultures for thousands of years.
+Psilocybin mushrooms have been revered by many cultures/societies for thousands of years.
 These mind-altering mushrooms grow naturally in a wide geographic range, and some species (like Psilocybe cubensis) are relatively easy to cultivate indoors.
-P. cubensis mushrooms are less mycorrhizal than most other Psilocybe species, and therefore can be cultured and grown in several grain-based mediums.
+P. cubensis mushrooms are less mycorrhizal than most other Psilocybe species, and therefore can be cultured and grown in several different grain-based mediums (other mushroom species require wood to grow on).

-Regardless of which Tek one decides to use, Sterility is the most important protocol to adhere to during your cultivation process.
+Regardless of which Tek one decides to use, Sterility is the most important protocol to adhere to during your mushroom growing project.
 This cannot be stressed enough.
 When growing mushrooms, you create the ideal environment for fungi to grow.
-Unfortunately, this environment is also the ideal environment for bacteria or other unwanted species of Fungi to grow and spread.
+Unfortunately, this environment is also ideal for bacteria or other unwanted species of Fungi to grow and spread.
 Therefore you must pay close attention to the sterility of surfaces one works on and the tools and materials used.

 It is always a good idea to have isopropyl alcohol and disinfectant on hand in the cultivation area so that one can properly sterilize surfaces and tools before performing mycology tasks.
 We also recommend always using personal protective equipment (PPE) including surgical masks, gloves, and hairnets when in the cultivation space.
 We also recommend wearing clean, freshly-laundered clothes in the cultivation area and practicing good hygiene in general to reduce contamination.